abritoh/linuxf1/README.md

 ## **LinuxF1**

-**LinuxF1** is a utility website written in Javascript launched in 2020 to index **Linux manual pages** for CentOS, allowing fast online Linux commands searching, easily adaptable to other Linux distributions.
+**LinuxF1** is a utility website written in JavaScript, launched in 2020, designed to index Linux Manual Pages for various Linux distributions and link to external sources ─where Manual Pages are stored─ to display the documentation.
+The initial version was released to index CentOS Manual Pages, enabling fast online searches for Linux commands, and is easily configurable to index **Manual Pages** for other Linux distributions.

 **GitHub**: [https://github.com/abritoh/linuxf1](https://github.com/abritoh/linuxf1)